sergitkeshelashvili/Databricks_SparkFlow_Analytics/README.md

 ============================================================

-🗂 Repository Structure
-The repository is organized into two main folders:
+🗂 Repository Structure // The repository is organized into two main folders:

 📂 data_warehouse: Contains materials for building and maintaining the data warehouse, including datasets, documentation, PySpark/Spark SQL scripts, and tests.
 📂 data_analytics: Contains resources for data analysis, including SQL scripts for exploratory data analysis (EDA) and advanced analytics to generate business insights.

 ============================================================

-🎯 Target Audience
-This repository is ideal for professionals and students aiming to demonstrate expertise in:
+🎯 Target Audience // This repository is ideal for professionals and students aiming to demonstrate expertise in:

-Spark SQL and PySpark Development
+🐍 Spark SQL and PySpark Development
-Data Architecture with Medallion Architecture
+🏗️ Data Architecture with Medallion Architecture
-Data Engineering and ETL Pipeline Development
+⚙️ Data Engineering and ETL Pipeline Development
-Data Modeling with Star Schema
+⭐ Data Modeling with Star Schema
-Data Analytics and Business Intelligence
+📊 Data Analytics and Business Intelligence

 ============================================================

-🛩 Data Engineering: Building the Data Warehouse Objective
-Create a modern data warehouse using Databricks, PySpark, and Delta Lake to consolidate sales data, enabling analytical reporting and informed decision-making.
+🛩 Data Engineering: Building the Data Warehouse //  Create a modern data warehouse using Databricks, PySpark, and Delta Lake to consolidate sales data, enabling analytical reporting and informed decision-making.
-Specifications

 🛸 Data Sources: Import data from ERP and CRM systems provided as CSV files.
 🛸 Data Quality: Address and resolve data quality issues (e.g., deduplication, null handling, standardization) before data analysis.